Edwin Moses: Drug testing

 As a sports administrator, Moses participated in the development of a number of anti-drug policies and helped the track and field community develop one of sports' most stringent random in-competition drug testing systems.
 In December 1988 he designed and created amateur sports' first random out-of-competition drug testing program.
 A physicist, Moses has been a leader in creating a structure and protocols that have significantly reduced the use of illegal, performance-enhancing pharmaceuticals in athletics for many decades.

 Other achievements

 After his retirement from track, Moses competed in a 1990 World Cup bobsled race at Winterberg, Germany.
 He and long-time US Olympian Brian Shimer won the two-man bronze medal.

-In 1994 Moses received an MBA from Pepperdine University and was inducted into the National Track and Field Hall of Fame.
+In 1994, he was inducted into the National Track and Field Hall of Fame.